 In 1972, CSU Dominguez Hills was the first college to open a Head Start unit on campus.

-In 1973, California Maritime Academy became the first maritime academy to admit women into a licensed maritime program.
+In 1973, CSU Maritime Academy became the first maritime academy to admit women into a licensed maritime program.
 One later became the first in the U.S. to earn a chief engineer's license, and another the first female master of an American merchant ship.
 Cal Maritime is the first and only degree-granting maritime academy on the West Coast and only one of seven in the United States.

 CSU Dominguez Hills became the first West Coast university to offer a bachelor's degree in electronic music in 1978.

 CSU Long Beach makes the Guinness Book of World Records with the largest submarine sandwich on record.

 Chia-Wei Woo became San Francisco State University's eleventh president and the first Chinese-American president of a large university in 1983.
 Woo placed a new focus on faculty research at SFSU, committed to making San Francisco State "The City's University" and strengthened the university's international curriculum.

 San José State University won the NCAA women's golf championships with coach Mark Gale in 1987.
 The Spartans took the title again in 1989 and 1992, and tied for the national championship in 1991 and 1996.
 San José State University was the first university to capture the NCAA championship three times.

 The CSU chancellor and trustees approved development of CSU Los Angeles's Charter School of Education in 1993, creating the first such school of higher education in the nation.

 One of the first U.S. universities to offer a master's degree in Asian American Studies, San Francisco State founded the only Vietnamese American Studies Center in the country in 1996.